-Astra trainees on the Physics course are prepared to teach across the full 11-16 curriculum, including Key Stage 3 Science, GCSE Physics topics, practical and mathematical skills and the role of technology in education, along with Sixth Form experience, with a main placement in one school and a shorter second placement in a contrasting school.
+Astra Physics secondary trainees are prepared to teach across the 11-16 age range, including Key Stage 3 Science, GCSE Physics topics, practical and mathematical skills and the role of technology in education, along with Sixth Form experience, with a main placement in one school and a shorter second placement in a contrasting school.
 The ITT course is structured around the ‘Astra Learning Star’, which satisfies and exceeds the requirements of the Core Content Framework as a coherent sequence to support trainees to succeed in the classroom.

-Astra trainees spend four days per week in their placement schools (minimum of 120 days across the year).
-All training and assessment will lead to the award of Qualified Teacher Status by the DfE.
-Additionally, the optional PGCE qualification includes 60 credits at Masters level which is the equivalent to one third of an MA.
+Astra trainees spend four days per week in their placement schools and one day in central training.
+All training and assessment will lead to the award of Qualified Teacher Status.
+Additionally, the optional PGCE qualification includes 60 credits at Masters level.

-Your progress against the Astra curriculum will be formatively assessed throughout the course with final summative assessment against the Teachers’ Standard, based on evidence of your teaching, wider contribution to school life and the ability to reflect on and evaluate these experiences.
-Progress is monitored through weekly reflections on progress, objective setting, regular lesson observations and QTS assignments.
+Your progress against the Astra curriculum will be formatively assessed throughout the course with final summative assessment against the Teachers’ Standards.
+Assessment is based on evidence of your teaching, wider contribution to school life and the ability to reflect on and evaluate these experiences.
+Progress towards this is monitored through weekly reflections, objective setting, regular lesson observations and QTS assignments.
 Trainees pursuing the PGCE will also write additional two assignments designed to deepen reflections on school experience in the light of educational research.

 Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.